|Nutritional Guidelines (per serving)|

 |Saturated Fat 2g||9%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Lots of orange, lots of flavor, lots of vitamins.
-This Sweet Potato Carrot Soup is easy, delicious, nutritious, and able to cheer up the dreariest winter day.
-An addition of a small amount of cream at the end will soften and enrich the soup, but is fully optional - the soup is just as smooth and tempting without it.
-Jazz up each bowl of soup with one of the many possible garnishes listed below.
+Lots of orange color, lots of flavor, and lots of vitamins are what you'll find in this recipe.
+Sweet potato-carrot soup is easy, delicious, nutritious, and able to cheer up the dreariest winter day.
+The addition of a small amount of cream at the end will soften and enrich the soup, but is fully optional—the soup is just as smooth and tempting without it.
+Jazz up each bowl of soup with one of the many possible garnishes listed.

 - 2 pounds sweet potatoes (2 medium or 1 large)

 - 1/2 pound carrots (3 to 4 medium)

 - 6 cups homemade chicken or vegetable broth (or 4 cups commercial broth and 2 cups water)